PiecePaperCode/Roomba-Scheduler-Open-Interface/README.md

 This is useful for those don't want to use arduino or other ESP8266 modules: you need only PC and FTDI USB module:  Arduino - - FTDI GND to Roomba ground (pin 6 or other pin of ESP)
 - FTDI TX to Roomba RX (pin 3)

 Now, the moment of truth.
 Press the "CLEAN" button on the Roomba, the light should go on.
-Test connectin and then flash it.
-The Roomba light should turn off briefly.
+Test connection and then flash it.
+The Roomba light should turn off briefly and then beep.
 If you see 3 lines on bootm-left all it's gone OK!
 The schedule is now programmed, all done!

 ![alt text](https://github.com/PiecePaperCode/Roomba-Scheduler-Open-Interface/blob/master/Pictures/Screenshot_1.PNG)